AppleLamps/LampCodeReview/README.md

 -   **Web Framework:** Streamlit
 -   **API Interaction:** Requests
 -   **AI Model Provider:** OpenRouter API
--   **AI Model:** Google Gemini 2.5 Flash Preview (with thinking) (`google/gemini-2.5-flash-preview:thinking`)
+-   **AI Model:** xAI Grok-4 Flash Preview (with thinking) (`x-ai/grok-4`)
 -   **Environment Variables:** python-dotenv

 ## Limitations and Error Handling

 -   **API Costs:** Using the OpenRouter API incurs costs based on token usage.
 Be mindful of the size of the code you upload.
 -   **API Rate Limits/Quotas:** You might encounter errors if you exceed your OpenRouter API rate limits or run out of credits.
--   **Model Availability:** The specific Gemini model might occasionally be unavailable or experience high load.
+-   **Model Availability:** The specific Grok-4 model might occasionally be unavailable or experience high load.
--   **Context Window & Truncation:** While Gemini 2.5 has a large context window, extremely large codebases might still exceed limits.
+-   **Context Window & Truncation:** While Grok-4 has a large context window, extremely large codebases might still exceed limits.
 The script truncates individual files over 50MB and limits the total payload size, which might lead to incomplete analysis for very large inputs.
 A warning is displayed if the AI response appears truncated.
--   **AI Hallucinations:** Like all LLMs, Gemini can sometimes make errors or "hallucinate" information.
+-   **AI Hallucinations:** Like all LLMs, Grok-4 can sometimes make errors or "hallucinate" information.
 Always critically evaluate the suggestions provided.
 -   **Content Filters:** Code containing potentially sensitive or harmful patterns might trigger API content filters, resulting in an error or refused analysis.
 -   **Network Issues:** Standard network errors can occur during the API call.